danielgjackson/noisecancel/README.md

 # Noise Cancelling Switch

-_Quickly turn off noise cancellation on Bose 700 headphones_
+_Quickly turn off noise cancellation on Bose NC 700 headphones_ (and Bose QC 35 headphones in source)

 ![Turn Off Noise Cancellation App](docs/media/feature-graphic.png)

 ## What?

-This Android app allows you to quickly turn off noise cancellation on Bose 700 headphones.
+This Android app allows you to quickly turn off noise cancellation on Bose NC 700 headphones (and Bose QC 35 headphones in source).

 ## Why?

-Bose 700 headphones have a "noise control" button to cycle through noise cancellation presets, but these are on a scale (three presets between 0-10) from actively passing external sound through, to cancelling out external sound.
+Bose NC 700 headphones have a "noise control" button to cycle through noise cancellation presets, but these are on a scale (three presets between 0-10) from actively passing external sound through, to cancelling out external sound.
 In a very quiet room, any setting on this scale can result in an audible hiss, and you may not want any active pass-through/cancelling at all, but just the sound.
 The official _Bose Music_ app does allow you to temporarily turn off noise cancelling, but this setting is buried in the app and takes some time to get to.

 ## When?